 College Application, College Admission, College Selection Seminar

 Admissions officers from Columbia's Office of Undergraduate Admissions lead an extensive and interactive session on selecting and applying to college, the admissions process, and financing a college education, with a focus on applying to Columbia.

 Located across the street from the Columbia campus, Barnard is an independent liberal arts college for women, which, in an historical partnership with Columbia, is also a college of the University.

-(Session II only)
+College Fair (Session I only)

 Instructors may schedule course-related programs and field trips; see individual course descriptions.

 Recreational options for residential students are offered every evening and on weekends.
 Further information about these activities can be found here.